robbylew/robertlewisdev-v2/pages/index.md

 Hey, I am Robert Lewis, a passionate software engineer.

-Beginning my MSCS at Georgia Tech in August 2024.
-Currently looking for exciting opportunities in the tech world.<br>
+I am currently seeking exciting opportunities in the tech world.

-I have a B.S. in Statistics and Data Science from UCLA, where I developed a strong foundation in data analytics and machine learning.
-I am currently in pursuit of my CompTIA A+, Network+, and Security+ certificates to prove both my devotion and knowledge in the field of computer science and cyber technology.
+I hold a B.S. in Statistics and Data Science from UCLA, where I built a strong foundation in data analytics and machine learning.
+I am now a student at Georgia Tech, pursuing an M.S. in Computer Science as part of their OMSCS program.
+Additionally, I am working towards earning my CompTIA Network+ and Security+ certifications to demonstrate my dedication and expertise in computer science and cybersecurity.

-Driven by a passion for exploring innovative projects and continuously learning, I aim to leverage my skills to drive impactful data-driven solutions.
+Driven by a passion for innovative projects and continuous learning, I strive to leverage my skills to deliver impactful data-driven solutions.

 Outside of my professional life, I enjoy traveling and spending quality time with my Australian Shepherd, [Hannah](/hannah).